Turkish forces arrive in Kosovo to bolster NATO-led peacekeepers after recent violence | Law-Order

 - Turkey

+Violent clashes with ethnic Serbs a week ago left 30 international soldiers — 11 Italians and 19 Hungarians — and more than 50 demonstrators injured.

+The injuries the soldiers suffered included fractures and burns from improvised explosive incendiary devices.

-The clashes grew out of a confrontation that unfolded earlier after ethnic Albanian officials elected in votes overwhelmingly boycotted by Serbs entered municipal buildings to take office and were blocked by Serbs.
+The clashes grew out of an earlier confrontation after ethnic Albanian candidates who were declared the winners of local elections in northern Kosovo entered municipal buildings to take office and were blocked by Serbs.
+Ethnic Serbs overwhelmingly boycotted the votes.

-Around 500 Turkish troops would be deployed, a defence ministry official said last week.
-The official spoke on condition of anonymity in line with ministry regulations. ''The first convoy of the commando battalion attached to the 65th Mechanised Infantry Brigade Command (Luleburgaz) has completed its transit to Kosovo,'' the tweet on the official account read.
+Serbia and its former province Kosovo have been at odds for decades, with Belgrade refusing to recognize Kosovo's 2008 declaration of independence.
+The violence near their shared border has stirred fear of a renewal of a 1998-99 conflict in Kosovo that claimed more than 10,000 lives and resulted in the KFOR peacekeeping mission.

-NATO announced last Tuesday that it would be sending 700 troops to bolster the force in the area.
+After the soldiers were injured last week, NATO said it would send an additional 700 troops to northern Kosovo.

+Kosovo Prime Minister Albin Kurti said the government might consider holding fresh elections in four northern cities with majority Serb populations but not before gangs responsible for violence leave.

+The ethnic Serb Srpska List Party said it would participate in new municipal elections but that the government needed to first withdraw special police forces from northern Kosovo and proceed with establishing an association of majority Serb communities.

+Miroslav Lajcak, the European Union's envoy for Kosovo-Serbia talks, arrived in Pristina on Monday to meet with top leaders.
 KFOR currently consists of almost 3,800 troops, including some 350 from Turkiye.

-The request for additional troops came from NATO's Joint Force Command Naples.
-The battalion will be joining KFOR as a reserve unit.
+The Turkish commando battalion will be joining the peacekeeping mission as a reserve unit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)